 The platform for creating an AI chatbot for Facebook is Chatfuel.
 The project also uses IFTTT and Adafruit IO for back-end support.
 The project is great for integrating AI with the Internet of Things (IoT).

 Full Project details are available at Artificial Intelligence-Based Chatbot for Appliance Control.

 7. Virtual Telepresence Robot Using Raspberry Pi

 This robot with a camera is placed in a remote location to capture the environment in visual form using Raspberry Pi (RPi).
 The captured visuals are displayed on the user’s virtual reality (VR) headset.

 An added feature allows the camera to move in the direction of the user’s head movements.
 This gives the user a real-time experience as if he is present where the robot is located.

-This project is available at: Virtual Telepresence Robot Using Raspberry Pi
+The full project is available at Virtual Telepresence Robot Using Raspberry Pi.

 To control a robot, the signal is usually sent through a wireless system using radio frequency (RF) and infrared (IR).
 To send an IR signal, you need a transmitter and a receiver with an encoding and decoding system.
 Presented here is a simple remote-controlled robot that can be controlled using an IR remote that is used for a TV or DVD player, or an equivalent IR remote.

 This project is available at Make Your Own Remote Controlled Robot.